PawseySC/singularity-containers/_episodes/08-ml-python.md

 We want to be able to leverage other Python modules to do some actual work, so we need to build Python containers that use tools like `pip` and `conda`.

-For this example we'll try installing some ML packages to run a logistic regression model.
+For this example we'll try installing some machine learning (ML) packages to run a logistic regression model.

-> ## Design the def file
+> ## Design the definition file
 >
-> Think of how you would write a def file that
+> Think of how you would write a minimal def file that:
 > * uses `jupyter/datascience-notebook:latest` from Docker Hub as base image
 > * installs the *Plotly* package via `/opt/conda/bin/conda install plotly=3.10`
 > * we'll use this image as an interactive session, so do not care about `%startscript`
 >
-> > ## When you are done check this solution
+> > ## Solution
 > >
 > > ```
 > > Bootstrap: docker